-During the fiscal year, the Town acquired a vehicle under a contract agreement at a total purchase price of \$53,470.
+In a prior fiscal period, the Town acquired a vehicle under a contract agreement at a total purchase price of \$53,470.
 The agreement calls for twelve quarterly payments of \$5,039 beginning June 2023.

 NOTE 6 - LONG -TERM LIABILITIES - Continued